knpuniversity/php-beginner-series/knpu/episode1/files-json-booleans.rst

 When we refresh, it mostly looks right.
 But instead of an array, it says something about a "stdClass".
 This is a PHP object, which you don't need to worry about now.
-Instead, if we look at the :phpfunction`json_decode` docs, we see it has an optional second argument, which is a bool or Boolean that defaults to ``false``.
+Instead, if we look at the :phpfunction:`json_decode` docs, we see it has an optional second argument, which is a bool or Boolean that defaults to ``false``.
 If we change this to ``true``, the function should return an associative array::